elibiz443/frontview/README.md

 Delete scaffold.scss, from (assets/stylesheets/scaffold.scss).

+Optional:

-(Optional) - Delete the Sass files i.e homes.scss.
+ ------>>> Delete the Sass files i.e homes.scss.

+ ------>>> Remove the line '*= require_tree .' from 'assets/stylesheets/application.css'(The option allows for the individual inclusion of each css file in the 'application.html.erb' file.)

 Delete all the files in views/homes except index.html.erb

 Generate the necessary files and folders by:

+N/B: You will be prompted to give the name of your model, In this case you'll write 'home' and press enter.
+All the files will then be in place.

 ```
 $ rails g frontview:install
 ```

-N/B: You will be prompted to give the name of your model, In this case you'll write 'home' and press enter.
-All the files will then be in place.

 Create & Migrate DB